bloomsburyai/cape-machine-reader/docs.md

 ## Who is this repo for?

-This repo is helpful for those wishing to build and integrate their own machine reading models into Cape
+This repo is helpful for those wishing to build and integrate their own machine reading models into Cape.
+For low-level access to a Question answering functionality the [MachineReader objects](https://github.com/bloomsburyai/cape-machine-reader/blob/master/cape_machine_reader/cape_machine_reader_core.py), object can be used, but most users may find the functionality exposed by [cape-responder](https://github.com/bloomsburyai/cape-responder) to be more complete and easy to work with at a higher level.

 ## Who is this repo not for?

-I dont know yet
+most users may find the functionality exposed by [cape-responder](https://github.com/bloomsburyai/cape-responder) to be more complete and easy to work with at a higher level.

 ## Install:

 To install as a site-package:

 ```
 pip install --upgrade --process-dependency-links git+https://github.com/bloomsburyai/cape-document-qa
 ```